(still editing and formatting this post/page)

 4. Some thick foam, blackout material.

 The first things to do are block any light leaks.
 I use a black casement material but cinefoil or thick card will do.
 Turn the machine on in the pitch black and look out for leaks.
 With the viewer light on a very obvious leak is the screen itself.
 Make up a piece of foam (from camera case) that fits tightly inside the viewing hood.
-In my experience so far the red power button does not fog the film.
+In my experience so far the red power button does not fog the film

 Next, the magazine is seen here clamped in position.
 It can be loaded with 400ft of RAW stock and left in this postion all the time as it does not interfere with normal operation.
+That clamp is useful for other things so will make a bracket for this at some point.

 You can perform these steps in room light and only the section of RAW stock you handle will be fogged.
 You first lace the RAW stock into the steenbeck head making sure to purchase the sprockets.
 You can wind a bit forwards onto a T-core or spool.
+You could also do this with red safe light on to save film but it can be a bit tricky to get both the films into the gate area.

 What you want to achieve is a slit about 1mm wide, as absolutely parallel as you can, that is as near to the film plane as possible but with enough room to be able to tape ND gel onto the front.
 3D printing might work, etc. The quality of a contact print depends on the nature of the OG and you will almost surely need to make several tests until you get the ND value right.

 When gate/slit is in place I cover the whole gate area with another black cloth just for superstitious reasons.
 Then you can enter darkroom state with safety light of correct type for the RAW film you are using.
-You can run steenbeck forwards now and when ready turn on the lamp button on controls which I have marked with tape so as not to hit the sound amp/exciter power which for some reason on my stenbeck is before the viewer light???
+You can run steenbeck forwards now and when ready turn on the lamp button on controls which I have marked with tape so as not to hit the sound amp/exciter power which for some reason on my steenbeck is before the viewer light???
 As the machine runs you can see light emanating slightly from the left of the gate, when ready you switch the light off and let it run a bit to leave a bit of leader.

 Now the scissors you have hanging around your neck or by the machine can be employed to cut the film, I cut over by magazine and run last bit of film off.
-The load into bag/tin and take to the processing department for develpment.
+Then load into bag/tin and take to the processing department for develpment.

 NOTES.